Skip to content

 Beyond single-officer close protection, much of our work falls under broader private security in Milan — coordinated programmes that combine physical protection with planning, information control, and venue management.

-Typical assignment profile: a VIP arriving for Milan Fashion Week — airport reception, secured hotel arrival, escorted movement to shows and a private dinner, and a two-officer detail through the highest-visibility evenings.
+Typical assignment: a VIP arriving for Milan Fashion Week — airport reception, secured hotel arrival, escorted movement to shows and a private dinner, and a two-officer detail through the highest-visibility evenings.

 Protecting Visiting High-Net-Worth Individuals

-A large share of our work here is for those who do not live in the city — HNW visitors arriving for the fashion calendar, design events, finance, or private leisure.
+A large share of our work is for clients who do not live in Milan — HNW visitors arriving for the fashion calendar, design events, finance, or leisure.
 This profile carries a specific vulnerability: unfamiliarity.
 A visitor does not know which streets to avoid at which hours, which café tables sit in plain view, or how quickly a moment of distraction near the Galleria becomes a loss.

-Typical assignment profile: a HNW visitor flying into Malpensa, met airside and driven into the city, with an afternoon of shopping along Via Montenapoleone and an evening restaurant booking, all covered by one CPO and a security driver.
+Typical assignment: an HNW visitor flying into Malpensa, met on arrival and driven into the city, with an afternoon along Via Montenapoleone and an evening restaurant booking, covered by one CPO and a security driver.

 Armed and Unarmed Protection: The Italian Legal Reality

 This is where credible operators separate themselves from those who overpromise.
-Italian law treats personal protection differently from most jurisdictions, and any firm offering bodyguard services in Milan must operate inside that framework.
+Italian law treats personal protection differently from most jurisdictions, and any firm offering bodyguard services in Milan must work inside that framework.

 This is not a limitation on quality.
-The discipline of unarmed, intelligence-led protection — the model R&H Global Protection was built on from its Israeli founding — is precisely what fits Milan's risk profile, where the danger is theft and surveillance, not armed assault.
+The discipline of unarmed, intelligence-led protection is precisely what fits Milan's risk profile, where the danger is theft and surveillance, not armed assault.

 How We Work in Milan